bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/migration-guide.md

 See the [Vue 3 migration guide](https://v3-migration.vuejs.org/breaking-changes/v-model.html)
 for more info.

+## BFormSelect

+[Options as an object](https://bootstrap-vue.org/docs/components/form-select#options-as-an-object) was deprecated in BootstrapVue and never implemented in BootstrapVueNext

 <MigrationWrapper v-for="(item, i) in changes" :key="i" v-bind="item" />

 <script setup lang="ts">